scverse/squidpy/docs/source/index.rst

 ----------------
 .. include:: latest_additions.rst

-squidpy's key applications
+Squidpy's key applications
 --------------------------
 - Build and analyze the neighborhood graph from spatial coordinates.
 - Compute spatial statistics for cell-types and genes.
-- Efficiently store, analyze and visualize large microscopy images.
+- Efficiently store, analyze and visualize large microscopy images, leveraging `skimage`_.
 - Explore `anndata`_ and the large microscopy image in `napari`_.

-Contributing to squidpy
+Contributing to Squidpy
 -----------------------
-If you wish to contribute to ``squidpy``, please make sure you're familiar with our `Contributing guide <CONTRIBUTING.rst>`_.
+If you wish to contribute to ``Squidpy``, please make sure you're familiar with our `Contributing guide <CONTRIBUTING.rst>`_.

 .. toctree::